Creamy cilantro lime slaw is the perfect side dish for a simple dinner or the perfect topping for fish tacos!

 - On the side of Mexican Lentils and Rice

-Tips for making this slaw
+Tips for making the best slaw

 Did you know that the stems of cilantro are packed with flavor?
 Instead of just cutting off the leaves, add in the stems too!
 This will help you save money and reduce food waste.